AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 Real-Time CDP Collaboration offers a variety of reports to measure and analyze the performance of your marketing campaigns across various channels.

 ### Configure measurement workflow

+Use the following steps to define, validate, and execute your campaign measurement strategy in collaboration with your partner.

 - **Share the measurement specification** – Align on schema, ID types, and lookback windows.
 - **Define use case** – Examples: